mikeridgill/ptm_connectivity_and_density/README.md

     sbatch run_plot_connectivity.slurm

-It then enters a queue, until the requested resources are available to run the programme.
+Your programme then enters a queue, until the requested resources are available to run it.
 To see if it is running, type

     squeue -u [your user id]